python/cpython/Doc/library/argparse.rst

 ^^^^^^^^^^^^^^^

 :class:`ArgumentParser` objects allow the help formatting to be customized by specifying an alternate formatting class.
-Currently, there are four such
+Currently, there are five such
 classes:

 .. class:: RawDescriptionHelpFormatter